 You should send regular emails to your subscribers too.
 Your regular newsletters help you build long-term relationships with leads and customers.
 You want to stay in touch with your clients regularly to remain at the top of their minds.

-Don’t make the mistake of just sending recent blog posts to customers.
+Don’t make the mistake of just sending recent blog posts to prospects.
 People don’t want to read an article about “how to set up your Gmail account” or something else.
 These articles are great for search but terrible for customer engagement.

 Instead, figure out what people would like to receive in their inboxes.
 For example, we send out a fortnightly email with SaaS marketing hacks.
 Two minutes of actionable tips with no BS.
 You need to figure out a unique selling point that works for your audience.